agesak/pr-practice/README.md

 ## Person C:

 Person C should modify content here.
-Hello group, we are CRUSHING it!!!
+Hello Group, We Are CRUSHING It!!!
 ~Richelle

 ## Person D: